Get Your Employment Arbitration Case Packet — File in Okeana Without a Lawyer

 What made the case particularly compelling was Miller’s vivid testimony about the toll the sudden job loss took on her family and health, painting a picture that resonated with the arbitrator.
 The company’s insistence on rigid policy enforcement contrasted with the human element of Miller’s struggles—a dynamic common in many employment disputes.

 After careful deliberation over the next month, Arbitrator Freeman issued his ruling on April 28, 2024.
-The award found in favor of Sarah Miller, concluding that while the company’s attendance policy was valid, it was applied inconsistently and in retaliation for Miller’s whistleblowing on safety issues.
+The award found in favor of the claimant, concluding that while the company’s attendance policy was valid, it was applied inconsistently and in retaliation for Miller’s whistleblowing on safety issues.
 He ordered Hartwell Foods to pay Miller $30,000 in back pay and $10,000 in damages.
 Importantly, Freeman recommended the company implement clearer leave policies and better training for supervisors to prevent future abuses.

 The outcome was a modest victory for Miller—not full compensation but a recognition of wrongful treatment and a call for systemic improvement at Hartwell Foods.
 Both sides expressed qualified satisfaction; Miller for the acknowledgment of her ordeal and Hartwell for avoiding a potentially larger judgment.